NCIEVS/evsrestapi-client-SDK/java-examples/README.md

 ### Get subtree for code

-Return an entire subtree graph from the root concepts to a specified node.
+`ConceptTests.GetSubtreeForCode()` - Return an entire subtree graph from the root concepts to a specified node.
+`ConceptTests.GetSubtreeForCodeNoChildren()` - Return an entire subtree graph from the root concepts to a specified node, without children.

 This call is specifically tuned to support a tree-view based hierarchy browser in a UI.

 ```
 curl "$API_URL/concept/ncit/C3224/subtree" | jq '.'
 curl "$API_URL/concept/ncit/C3224/subtree/children" | jq '.'
 ```

-See sample payload data from this call in [`samples/get-subtree.txt`](samples/get-subtree.txt) and [`samples/get-subtree-children.txt`](samples/get-subtree-children.txt)
+See sample payload data from this call in [`samples/get-subtree.txt`](samples/get-subtree.txt) and [`samples/get-subtree-no-children.txt`](samples/get-subtree-no-children.txt)

 [Back to Top](#top)